Find out how unemployment benefits and workers’ comp work together in Arizona

 What is unemployment?

 Unemployment insurance is designed to provide you with some income if you have lost your job through no fault of your own.
 This may be because you were laid off due to a work shortage or your company closed, leaving you with no work.
-The state determines unemployment benefits and the amount you may receive varies depending on where you live.

-You are not usually eligible for unemployment if you were terminated for cause.
-Unemployment benefits are awarded regardless of your financial situation, but the amount you receive is limited.
+The state determines unemployment benefits, and the amount you may receive varies depending on where you live.
+While unemployment benefits are awarded regardless of your financial situation, the amount you receive is limited.
 In addition, typically you can only receive unemployment benefits for 26 weeks in Arizona (and in most other states).

 What is workers’ compensation?